maxbarrett/valideater/README.md

 # Valideater 2.0

-A jQuery form validation plugin using HTML data attributes.
+A jQuery/Zepto form validation plugin using HTML data attributes.

 To initialise each form on a page: